peterkuma/ds-format/docs/_includes/cmds.md

 #### set

-Set variable data, dimensions and attributes in a dataset.
+Set variable data, dimensions and attributes in an existing or new dataset.

 Usage: